infopark/webcrm_sdk/UPGRADE.md

 ### Activities

 When associating an attachment with an activity comment, you can pass an open file instead of an attachment ID.
-In this case, the Infopark WebCRM SDK automatically uploads the file content using the attachments API.
+In this case, the JustRelate WebCRM SDK automatically uploads the file content using the attachments API.
 It then references this attachment ID in the `comment_attachments` field.

 ```ruby